minhanhvu/Determinants-of-second-hand-car-prices/README.md

 # Determinants-of-second-hand-car-prices
 The project sets out to identify the key specifications that influence the price of second-hand cars in German markets using BMW car dataset.
+#### Step 1: Collect sample dataset
+Used _a web scrapping library from Python_ to extract car listing data from _autoscout24.com_ After filtering out observations with less than 3 out of 9 required details, I then had a cleaned dataset of **395** pre-owned cars, each including its **price** and **8 specification details**
+#### Step 2: Collect sample dataset
-I applied **multivariate regression model**, which is a powerful tool to study and quantify the relationships between the explanatory factors and the response variable.
+Applied **multivariate regression model**, which is a powerful tool to study and quantify the relationships between the explanatory factors and the response variable.
+#### Step 3: Check model robustness
+- Discussed the functional misspecification issues that could alter the original results.
+- White test for heteroskedasticity and VIF test for multicollinearity problem

 <p align="center">
 <img src="https://github.com/minhanhvu/Determinants-of-second-hand-car-prices/assets/87383756/b9cf703c-810d-41c8-aebe-66bae2ff6dcf" width=60% height=60%>